 These cars are speed demons.
 Think of the fastest cars in the world like the Veyron, Porsche 918 and the McLaren P1.
 These cars utilise the latest technology to push performance to unspeakable levels.
 Here's the LaFerrari.

 The LaFerrari formed part of the Holy Trinity of Hypercars.
 Check out our review here: LaFerrari Review.

 This car is a hybrid-powered hypercar.
 The reason why I used the word hypercar is the fact it has 950bhp.
 This is 50% more than the Ferrari Enzo!

 When you enter those realms, it's easy to see that an iconic supercar like the Enzo was easily eclipsed by this new challenger in nearly every department.

 A 6.3L V12 Engine, utilising F1 technology, a rumoured top speed of 217 mph and £1m price tag.

 If you use this perspective, then you’ll see that the LaFerrari succeeded the Ferrari Enzo for the same reason.

-The Koenigsegg 1 is bidding to become the first car to reach 300 mph with challenges of tyres, air resistance to name a few acting as obstacles.
+The Koenigsegg 1 and Hennessy Venom are bidding to become the first car to reach 300 mph with challenges of tyres, air resistance to name a few acting as obstacles.
 If it succeeds reaching 300 mph then it will be the world’s first but first what?
 Car to reach 300 mph?
 Yes.
 A new breed of a vehicle?
 Yes.
-A Hypercar?
+A Megacar?
 Possibly.

 Keep the conversation going or share it with someone who you think will enjoy it as much as you did.